marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="font-family: monospace; color:#880E4F">The Government's role, as outlined in Article 20, is to determine and conduct the policy of the Nation.
+<div style="font-family: monospace; color:#880E4F; pad: 10px">The Government determines and conducts the policy of the Nation, as stated in Article 20.
 It has at its disposal the civil service and the armed forces.
 The Government is accountable to Parliament according to the terms and procedures set out in articles 49 and 50.
-The Government can also consult the Economic, Social and Environmental Council on any economic, social or environmental issue as per Article 70.
-Members of the Government are criminally liable for serious crimes or major offences committed in office, and they are tried by the Court of Justice of the Republic as per Article 68-1.</div><br>
+Members of the Government can be criminally liable for serious crimes or major offences committed while in office, as per Article 68-1.
+The Government can also consult the Economic, Social and Environmental Council on any economic, social or environmental issue, as mentioned in Article 70.</div>